arvo/arvo/docs/specification/syntax.md

   y f64,
 }

+// declaring a generic struct
+type List a {
+  items [a],
+}

 // declaring an enum
 type Colors = Red | Green | Blue | RGB { r u8, g u8, b u8 }

+// declaring a generic enum
+type Option a = Some a | Nil

 // declaring a type alias
 type Int64 = i64